Split Level Style House Plans: The Revival of a Mid-20th Century Classic

 A third level down has the garage and a playroom/family room; and then, a shallow “daylight basement” with windows slightly above the ground to allow plenty of sunlight.
 A majority of split-level homes have this layout.

-This one-and-a-half-story home (top) is a tri-level: attached garage with bedrooms above, steps accented by shrubbery leading to foyer, opens to living room with 10-foot ceilings, kitchen/peninsula with eating bar, nook/breakfast area, half-a-staircase down to the family room.
-Floor plans for the main level (middle) and lower level (bottom) are shown (Plan #119-1130).
+This one-and-a-half-story home (top) is a tri-level: attached garage with bedrooms above, steps leading to the living room with high ceilings, steps take you up to the kitchen/peninsula with eating bar, nook/breakfast area, half-a-staircase down to the family room.
+Floor plans for the main level (middle) and upper level (bottom) are shown (Plan #126-1063).

 A covered front porch with brick columns welcomes guests to this traditional split-level home.
 The first level has a living room with 10-foot ceilings, a kitchen/eat–in kitchen, walk-in pantry, and a rear patio.
 Three bedrooms are on the second level (Plan 146-1602).